Trigger Warning: Mentions of SV

-Ever since Bill Bryson found success with his writing in the late 90’s, there has been a surge in trail memoirs.
+When Bill Bryson found success with his writing in the late 90’s, there was a surge in the number of trail memoirs published.
 Then in 2012, when Cheryl Strayed released Wild, the doors opened for women in the genre.
-A few days ago I finished reading Girl In The Woods by Aspen Matis.
-She is an up and coming writer whose debut memoir was released a few months ago.
+A few days ago I finished reading the memoir Girl In The Woods by Aspen Matis.
 It follows her experience hiking the Pacific Crest Trail in 2008 after being raped on her second night of college.
-She turned to the trail to find something that she had lost that night and every moment after when another person in her life let her down.
+She turned to the trail to find something that she had lost that night and every moment after when another person in her life refused to believe her.

 What is it about the wilderness that attracts those who are searching for something?
-Maybe part of the reason is that the wild surrounds them with art.
+Maybe part of it’s that the wild surrounds them with art.
 Art is made to make us feel something, it changes us.
 We take pictures and paint landscapes, then put them up in galleries for people to experience.
-But what if the process is not the only art; let’s say that the subject, untouched, unaltered, is also art.
+But what if the process of creating is not the only art; let’s say that the subject, untouched, unaltered, is also art.
 Step out from behind the camera, put the paintbrush down, walk into the woods and be consumed by the natural art of the world.
 That feeling you get when you breathe in fresh air, when you stand at the top of a mountain overlooking a valley of trees; that is art.
-It is art because it makes you feel.
+It makes you feel.
 It makes you see the world a little differently.

-So when you look at landscape based art, make a point of taking yourself out of the mindset of the creator and put it into the mindset of the subject.
-There is not just art in the intent, but there is art in the object itself.
+So when you look at a landscape-based art piece, make a point of taking yourself out of the mindset of the creator and put it into the mindset of the subject.
+There is not just art in the intent, but there is art in the subject itself.
 It has enough power to stand on its own, which is why so many people flock to it in search of its influence.
 If possible, take some time to be within the art itself by going into the wild with a new perspective.
 Sometimes when things are so familiar to you, their worth is forgotten.
 Use this new mindset and maybe you will see that art is all around, as long as you are willing to ask the right questions.